Working Groups, Research Clusters, Centers & Initiatives

 • Center for Labor and Community

 The UCSC Center for Labor and Community, founded in 2007 as the Center for Labor Studies, is dedicated to the study of working people, the labor movement, and the challenge of the broader global economy as it impacts the working people of California and beyond.
 Through conferences, workshops, public lectures, and a range of guest speakers, in particular, on the relationship between the labor movement, social movements, and democratic practices; on gender, race, and ethnic dynamics; and on labor activism in international context.
-For further information please contact, Steve McKay.
+For further informationon CLC initiatives, visit the No Place Like HomeWatsonville is in the Heart, and We Belong project sites or contact Steve McKay.

 • The Environmental Data & Governance Initiative (EDGI)